sunny1561/Invoice_Extraction/README.md

 # Invoice Extraction App using Streamlit :
 An automated app that extracts structured data from invoice images.
 Users can upload invoice images as ZIP files or individual images (PNG, JPG, JPEG).
-The app extracts the following key details from the invoices:
+# Note: The app extracts the following key details from the invoices( You can Change these attributes based on your use cases)
-# Invoice Number //
+# Invoice Number
-# Date //
+# Date
-# Vendor Name  //
+# Vendor Name
-# Items (name, quantity, price) //
+# Items (name, quantity, price)
-# Total Amount //
+# Total Amount
 Uses advanced AI models (Ollama Llama3.2) for accurate image-based data extraction.
 Extracted data is displayed in a structured table format.
 Allows users to download the extracted data as a CSV file.